w-frank/garden-website/content/help-for-hedgehogs.md

 ## 3. Avoid chemicals

-Ditch the chemicals and go organic in your garden.
+Ditch the chemicals and go organic.
 Using herbicides on your lawn can reduce earthworm populations, a key hedgehog food.
 Slug pellets and pesticides can also make hedgehogs very ill or even kill them.
 Hedgehogs are a key slug preditor so encouraging them is a natural way to limit slugs!

 ## 4. Create hedgehog highways